This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Setsubun : A day to throw beans to ward off evil spirits

-• Risshun : The turning point when winter ends and spring begins
+• Risshun : The day when winter ends and spring begins

 • National Foundation Day : A day to celebrate the founding of Japan